 Saddle: Your bike shouldn’t be a pain in the butt, literally.
 If you’re planning on casual riding, you don’t need to go for one of the skinny racing saddles.
 Opt instead for a more plush ride and give your butt some cushion, it’ll make your journey much more enjoyable!

 Bikers searching for a casual and comfortable ride on easy terrain, look no further than the Cruiser.
-As the name suggests, these bikes aren’t meant for loads of miles or rugged trails, yet they are ideal for taking a fun ride around town or running a few errands.
+As the name suggests, these bikes aren’t meant for loads of miles or rugged trails.
+In case you are looking for a similar rugged bike, you might want to have a look at this carbon road bike as it can be ideal for taking a fun ride around town or running a few errands.

 Things to look for when selecting a Cruiser: